firliilhami/etl-pipeline-scraping/README.md

 * Second task is ETL.
 Extracting data from landing in database and then do some transformation.
 Finally, store data to data warehouse in postgres database.
 * Airflow and Postgresql Database are deployed into kubernetes cluster
 * All the tasks are made into docker image
-* Running the DAGs using KubernetedPodOPerator
+* Running the tasks using KubernetedPodOPerator